sonalvijit/Life/README.md

 # Life

-just a little representation of How life goes on...👌 Since I can't change the emotion name, though I added `re_evaluated`
+just a little representation of How life goes on...👌 <br>
+Since I can't change the emotion name, though I added `re_evaluated`

 ```python